Assistant Professor, KDI School of Public Policy and Management

 email: merfeld at kdis.ac.kr

-My research and teaching interests include the microeconomics of development -- especially labor, gender, and agriculture -- applied microeconometrics, labor markets in developing countries, survey methodology, policy analysis, and program evaluation.
-In particular, my research focuses on the effects of public works programs, non-farm entrepreneurship, intrahousehold bargaining, and agriculture.
+My research and teaching interests include the microeconomics of development -- especially labor, agriculture, and productivity -- applied microeconometrics, labor markets in developing countries, and poverty.
+I am particularly interested in how market failures affect household and individual resource allocation decisions.
+Some of my research has looked at the effects of public works programs, non-farm entrepreneurship, agriculture, and structural transformation.
 My work centers on both South Asia and Sub-Saharan Africa.
-I have fieldwork experience in Malawi and Kenya.

 I received my Ph.D. from the University of Washington (UW).
 I also have a MS from UW, a MPP from Georgia State University, and a B.A. from the University of Georgia.